Intussusception

 • Surgery if enema unsuccessful or if perforation present

-If ileocolic intussusception is confirmed, an air enema is used for reduction, which lessens the likelihood and consequences of perforation.
-The intussusceptum can be successfully reduced in 75 to 95% of children.
+If ileocolic intussusception is confirmed, an air enema is used for reduction, which lessens the likelihood and consequences of perforation (1).
+The intussusceptum can be successfully reduced this way in > 80% of children (2).
 If the air enema is successful, children are observed overnight to rule out occult perforation.
 If reduction is unsuccessful or if the intestine has perforated, immediate surgery is required.

-When reduction is achieved without surgery, the recurrence rate is 5 to 10%.
+When reduction is achieved without surgery, the recurrence rate is approximately 13% or less, depending on the nonsurgical modality used (3).

 Key Points